janverschelde/PHCpack/src/doc/source/options.rst

 are given as overconstrained systems and every convex linear combination between target and start system admits solutions.

-phc -q : tracking solution Paths with incremental read/write
+phc -q : tracking solution paths with incremental read/write
 ------------------------------------------------------------

 The jumpstarting method for a polynomial homotopy